Sunlolly/sunlolly.github.io/_posts/2010-02-05-post-quote.md

 ---
-title: "Post: Quote"
+title: "Post: My Self-hosting Journey"
 categories:
   - Blog
 tags:
-  - Post Formats
-  - quote
+  - Selfhosting
 ---

 > Only one thing is impossible for God: To find any sense in any copyright law on the planet.